Find out about the Local Authority Treescapes Fund Round 4 and how to apply for funding to establish trees outside of

 How many years of tree planting does the grant fund?

-The LATF is a capital only grant and covers costs of tree planting or natural colonisation activities in 2024-25.
+The LATF is a capital only grant and covers costs of tree planting and natural colonisation activities in 2024-25.
 These activities must be completed and claims for by 31 March 2025.
-It also funds the cost of maintenance activities for three years following planting.
+It also funds the cost of maintenance activities for three years following planting and natural colonisation.

 How does the LATF work?

 Capital funding will be provided for tree planting, aftercare and to support natural colonisation.
 Tree planting and activities to support natural colonisation must be delivered within the first planting season and claimed for by 31st March 2025.
 Claims must be supported with a Post-Planting Report.

 LA’s may only apply for a one-year planting period (planting season (winter) 2024-25).
 50% of the funding for planting that year will be provided up front (following agreement of the Memorandum of Understanding and submission of a claim) and the remaining 50% will be provided upon receipt of the Post-Planting Report (for planting work completed that financial year).
 All claims for capital work (planting and/or establishing conditions for natural colonisation) must be completed and made by 31 March 2025.

 Maintenance payments will be made annually for 3 years, after LAs submit a claim to the Forestry Commission showing they have done maintenance activity.